Cattle egret: Breeding

-The male displays in a tree in the colony, using a range of ritualised behaviours, such as shaking a twig and sky-pointing (raising his bill vertically upwards), and the pair forms over 3–4 days.
+The male displays in a tree in the colony, using a range of ritualised behaviour, such as shaking a twig and sky-pointing (raising his bill vertically upwards), and the pair forms over 3–4 days.
 A new mate is chosen in each season and when renesting following nest failure.
 The nest is a small, untidy platform of sticks in a tree or shrub constructed by both parents.
 Sticks are collected by the male and arranged by the female, and stick-stealing is rife.
 The clutch size can be one to five eggs, although three or four is most common.
 The pale bluish-white eggs are oval-shaped and measure 45 × 53 mm.
 Incubation lasts around 23 days, with both sexes sharing incubation duties.
 The chicks are partly covered with down at hatching, but are not capable of fending for themselves; they become capable of regulating their temperature at 9–12 days and are fully feathered in 13–21 days.
 They begin to leave the nest and climb around at 2 weeks, fledge at 30 days and become independent at around the 45th day.

-The cattle egret engages in low levels of brood parasitism, and a few instances have been reported of cattle egret eggs being laid in the nests of snowy egrets and little blue herons, although these eggs seldom hatch.
+Cattle egrets engage in low levels of brood parasitism, and a few instances have been reported of cattle egret eggs being laid in the nests of snowy egrets and little blue herons, although these eggs seldom hatch.
 Also, evidence of low levels of intraspecific brood parasitism has been found, with females laying eggs in the nests of other cattle egrets.
 As much as 30% extra-pair copulations has been noted.

 The dominant factor in nesting mortality is starvation.
 Sibling rivalry can be intense, and in South Africa, third and fourth chicks inevitably starve.
 In the dryer habitats with fewer amphibians, the diet may lack sufficient vertebrate content and may cause bone abnormalities in growing chicks due to calcium deficiency.
 In Barbados, nests were sometimes raided by vervet monkeys, and a study in Florida reported the fish crow and black rat as other possible nest raiders.
 The same study attributed some nestling mortality to brown pelicans nesting in the vicinity, which accidentally, but frequently, dislodged nests or caused nestlings to fall.
 In Australia, Torresian crows, wedge-tailed eagles, and white-bellied sea eagles take eggs or young, and tick infestation and viral infections may also be causes of mortality.